 Clergy & Staff

 The clergy at All Souls are always accessible to meet with newcomers and members to talk about their faith journeys, doubts, questions, or life as part of the congregation.
 The quality of their care, compassion, and love for the members of All Souls is a big part of our parish’s spirit of acceptance and loving kindness.
-Our rector is the Rev. Philip Brochard, assisted by the Associate Rector, several ordained volunteer assisting priests who lead, preach, and serve on Sundays and at other services, and staff members Joy Shih Ng, Parish Administrator; and Christopher Putnam, Associate for Liturgy and Music.
+Our rector is the Rev. Philip Brochard, assisted by the Associate Rector the Rev. Liz Tichenor, several ordained volunteer assisting priests who lead, preach, and serve on Sundays and at other services, and staff members Joy Shih Ng, Parish Administrator; Christopher Putnam, Associate for Liturgy and Music; and Maria Baird, Bookkeeper.

 |The Reverend Philip Brochard joined the staff as the 12th Rector of All Souls in 2008.
 Fr.
 Brochard is a native of the Bay Area.
 He completed his undergraduate work in media and education at the University of California, Berkeley, and worked in broadcasting in Los Angeles and San Francisco.
 Sponsored for ordination from the Diocese of California, he received his Masters of Divinity at the General Theological Seminary, gaining a national perspective on the Episcopal Church.
 He came to All Souls from St. Paul’s Episcopal Church in Walnut Creek, where he was the associate rector.
 Phil, his wife Sarah Oneto, and sons Benjamin and Jonah, live in Albany.